vshtashu/loopback-component-passport/README.md

 ### Enhancements provided to stock loopback-component-passport

 Allows email from social media accounts to be set as username and email in user model.
-** Works in userIdentity model for now.
+**NOTE: Works in userIdentity model for now.

 Just add  "emailAsUserEmail": true &  "emailAsUsername": true in providers.json similar to profileUrl as in case of facebook as :